telefonicaid/fiware-IoTAgent-Cplusplus/doc/build.md

 - boost is 1.54.0.
 - pion is 5.0.4 (dev version) and needs _log4cpp_ (this library is installed as dependency and IoT Agents support this log library).

-If you want to use installed packages in order to avoid a hard building process, you must know that this procedure is in progress.
+If you want to use installed packages in order to avoid a hard building process, you must know that this procedure is in progress and using _log4cpp_ is not debugged.

 Other dependencies only applied to specific IoT Agent.